e4chang/Kidprint/README.md

 and picking the ones that are best suited to the task.

 The core steps of the identification process are these:

 1. Use a camera to take an image of the fingerprint
-  a.
-Automatically adjust the settings of the camera to have optimal clarity
+  * Automatically adjust the settings of the camera to have optimal clarity
-  b.
-Prepare the image to be pipelined
+  * Prepare the image to be pipelined
 2. Pass the image to a processing device
 3. Run the image through an image processing algorithm
 4. Use the metadata from the algorithm to search through a database
 5. Allow the user to view and modify the information of the infant

+### Repository Information
 This repository contains the code for the first step - interfacing with the embedded devices that are used for the project.
 These include, but are not limited to, various cameras, an Arduino compatible microprocessor, and an